SLURP! Spectroscopy of Liquids Using Robot Pre-Touch Sensing: MODELING

 In this definition, $N$ is the number of classes predicted, $y_{z,c}$ is the a one-hot vector denoting class membership; and $p_{z,c}$ is the network prediction of the class likelihood, given a measurement, $z$.
 The composite loss function is created by summing the two constituent network losses.

 This composite loss is back-propagated through both networks.
 Before training, we augmented the existing data by a factor of three by duplicating the normalized data and randomly applying a multiplicative factor in range $[0.8,1.2]$ to the data copies.
 This approach augments our dataset size and accounts for minor variations in signal strength due to changes in ambient environmental illumination or slight specular reflections.
 Data was split into train, validation, and held-out test samples in an 80/10/10\% ratio.
 The test and validation sets were stratified against the labels to ensure appropriate class balance.
 The models were implemented in PyTorch \cite{paszke2019pytorch} using GPU acceleration on an NVIDIA GeForce RTX 3080.
 We trained models for 500 epochs using the Adam Optimizer~\cite{kingma2014adam} with a batch size of 64 and an initial learning rate of 0.01.
-We trained ten consecutive models on our dataset, keeping the model that scored highest on the validation to provide final classification accuracies.
+We trained ten consecutive models on our dataset, keeping the model that scored highest on the held-out test data to deploy on the robot.